omriharel/deej/README.md

 ### Hardware

 - The sliders are connected to 5 (or as many as you like) analog pins on an Arduino Nano/Uno board.
 They're powered from the board's 5V output (see schematic)
+- You can also add buttons if desiered.
+These can be bound to keyboard keys if using a Leonardo/Pro board (32u2 or 32u4 processor).
 - The board connects via a USB cable to the PC

 #### Schematic